MatthewClarkMay/geoip-attack-map/README.md

     * [http://localhost:8888/](http://localhost:8888/) or [http://127.0.0.1:8888/](http://127.0.0.1:8888/)

-    * To access by a browser in another computer, use the external IP of the machine running the AttackMapServer.
+    * To access via browser on another computer, use the external IP of the machine running the AttackMapServer.

-     * Edite the IP Address in the file "index.html" at "AttackMapServer" directory.
+     * Edit the IP Address in the file "index.html" at "AttackMapServer" directory.
 From:

        ```javascript
        var webSock = new WebSocket("ws:/127.0.0.1:8888/websocket");